 You will submit your paper as a “Presentation-only paper” with no further review.
 By doing this, your research can reach a much broader audience in a timely fashion and receive more feedback.

 Only the original paper abstract is required.
-You should also include full citation details, plus DOI.
+You should also include the full journal paper and the citation details, plus DOI.

 To be eligible for presentation at CASE 2024, your paper must be transferred between August 1, 2023, and April 30, 2024.
 The paper must be transferred within 270 days of acceptance.
 Authors may not request any acceleration or delay of the review process based on these time windows.
 Authors will receive an email notification regarding the journal paper transfer process, and they may select the conference at which they wish to present their work.
 Please note that eligible papers may only be presented at one conference.